mirandaweston/CV/README.md

 What began as a hobby became a catalyst for a reassessment of my career aspirations: coding is addictive, creative, and logical.
 It requires patience, self-discipline and a hunger to learn.
 The logic-driven ability to create something that previously did not exist is what keeps me coding.

-Upon completion of Makers Academy, I am looking for a Full Stack Junior Developer role where I can continue to write clean code and develop my programming knowledge in a growth-oriented environment.
+I am looking for a Full Stack Junior Developer role where I can continue to write clean code and develop my programming knowledge in a growth-oriented environment.

 ## Skills